jhviggo/world-of-zindria/Session notes/Session 45 day 80.md

 Maeve asks why the sky monarch sent someone to their house.
 Maeve's family heritage is part of a blood line that the monarchs fear, the Blood or black Butcher?
 Her grandfather, and the empire feared him.

 Level 7 boyyyss!!

+We get a long rest.
+The morning after we look at Dubh's letter and it says he should seek out [[Prof. Tiffen abbermon]] from the [[Arkivian Archives]].
+I talk about my mom and as I think back, I remember that Vander mentioned a feud between my mom and dad, because of my father's dedication to the Grass-blades duty.
+He was protecting my mother and he died protecting something about my mother.